rlespinasse/shortify-git-revision/README.md

 Produce short revision environment variable based on the input one.

-If a revision is a bad revision, this action will produce an error message and fail depending on `continue-on-error` input value.
+If a revision is a bad revision, this action will produce an error message and fail depending on `continue-on-error` input (This behavior can be override with `short-on-error` input).
 `<NAME>`, and `<NAME>_SHORT` environment variable will only be available if the revision is not empty and valid.

 ## Usage